nklose/HTP/README.md

 # Deployment
 1. Install Python 2.x on a Linux server
 2. Install an SSH server and allow remote connections

+  2.1.
+Open a terminal and type `sudo apt-get install openssh-server`

+  2.2.
+Make a copy of the config file so you will have a backup by going

+    ```
+    sudo cp /etc/ssh/sshd_config /etc/ssh/sshd_config.factory-defaults
+    sudo chmod a-w /etc/ssh/sshd_config.factory-defaults
+    ```

 3. Uncomment the lines in .py scripts that disable keyboard shortcuts like Ctrl-C or Ctrl-Z

 # Testing